Frequently Asked Questions

 What sorts of amenities are available in my room?

-Each room has a queen-sized bed (with linens), towels, soap, a hair drier, a clock-radio, a coffee-maker, an iron and ironing board, a telephone, a desk, a Sun Ray terminal connected to the Internet, and an ethernet port for personal computers.
+Each room has a queen-sized bed (with linens), towels, soap, a hair drier, a clock-radio, a coffee-maker, an iron and ironing board, a telephone, a desk, and an ethernet port for personal computers.

 Does Corbett Hall (BIRS accommodation) have any common rooms?